-Nursing functions independently, dependently, and interdependently with other health care providers to assist individuals and their families in meeting health care needs and achieving an optimal level of functioning in a racially, culturally, and ethnically diverse community.
+Nursing functions independently, dependently, and interdependently with other health care providers to assist individuals and their families in meeting health care needs.
 Nursing encourages a holistic, interactive approach requiring a commitment to the value of caring, communication, collaboration, theoretical knowledge, critical thinking and clinical competence for implementation of the nursing process.
 After completion of the program, students are awarded an Associate of Applied Science in Registered Nursing and are eligible to take the NCLEX.
 After successfully passing the NCLEX, graduates become registered nurses and obtain the credentials of RN.

-Arkansas Median Salary: \$64,130

-National Median Salary: \$81,220
+Arkansas Median Salary: \$72,900 National Median Salary: \$86.070

-\Bureau of Labor Statistics accessed through